dumlutimuralp/antrea-packet-walks/part_c/README.md

 Next phase is the flow being sent from backendsvc service to one of the backend pods backing that service and the processing of that flow is explained in the next section.

-# 9. SCENARIO 2 - Phase 2 - Service to Backend Pod
+# 9. Phase 2 - Service to Backend Pod

 In this section the assumption is that, in the previous phase, kube-proxy driven NAT rules in iptables translated the backendsvc service IP to the backend2 pod' s IP (which is on Worker 2 node) to service the request that came from the frontend pod in the previous section.